Team Rosters: Spring 2021

 - How are rosters formed?

-2nd–8th graders will be positioned on an “A” or “B” team upon completion of the tryouts.
-“A” team players are required to play in the Spring Ridge League, Cal Ripken Tournament and stay together for Summer Baseball. *Please note that if your child is selected to a spring “A” team they will be expected to play in the summer league as well.
-“B” team players are committed to the summer only.
-Spring PAL baseball would be an option if there were enough interest and availability of players and coaches.
-“Both “A” and “B” teams will begin summer baseball mid-June (before school ends) and run through the end of July. - Will my child be required to play on a REC and PAL team in the spring?
+2nd–6th graders will be positioned on a Gold, Green or White team upon completion of the tryouts.
+2nd – 6th Grade Gold team players will most likely play in the Spring Ridge League (weekends only), Cal Ripken Tournament (June/July) and stay together for summer Baseball. *Please note that if your child is selected to a spring Gold team, they are expected to play in the summer league as well.
+Green and White teams will play in the USABL League (Sundays only) in the spring season.
+All teams will begin spring baseball in mid/late March and end before Memorial Day weekend.
+Summer baseball will begin in mid-June (before school ends) and run through the end of July.
+All teams will participate in the NPPAL Green League on weekday evenings. - What should I expect for my Middle School player?

-PAL will help facilitate the creation of a summer team that will have paid coaches.
+The PAL will help facilitate the creation summer teams that will have paid coaches.
 These teams will not play in the spring as they are potentially committed to NPHS.
-Registration for these teams will happen at a later date. - What about 1st graders?
+Registration for these teams will open in the spring. - What about 1st graders?

-First grade team formation will be for the summer only and tryouts are not required. - How many players will be on an “A” team roster?
+First grade team formation will be for the summer only and tryouts are not required.- What is the cost?

 League Rules / FAQ